hero media

 Atmosphere: Peak Noosa

-Address: 49 Hastings Street, Noosa Heads
+Address: 49 Hastings St, Noosa Heads

-Handmade pasta, in-house focaccia, classic antipasto and a traditional raw selection can all be found on the menu, with favourites including venison tenderloin carpaccio with Walkers tuna crudo, hand-spun burrata with heirloom beetroot veal and anchovy croquettes sourced from the Northern Rivers, spanner crab squid ink tagliatelle and slow roasted White Pyrenees lamb shoulder.
-But the food is knock-out no matter your choice, paired perfectly with an expertly curated wine list.
+Whipping up authentic Italian fare using the region’s finest produce and ingredients, Locale is a standout Noosa restaurant surrounded by beautiful tropical gardens.
+Handmade pasta, in-house focaccia, classic antipasto and a traditional raw selection can all be found on the menu, with favourites including a hand-spun burrata with pistachio cream, a spanner crab tagliatelle, and a slow roasted White Pyrenees lamb shoulder for two.
+The food is knock-out no matter your choice, paired perfectly with an expertly curated wine list, plus you’re metres from Main Beach.

 Cuisine: Elevated Italian